 Selecting the appropriate broker

-Check out the comments regarding the firm especially the complaints, see how these complaints were handled.
+Check out the comments regarding the firm, especially the complaints, and see how these complaints were handled.
 If there is a long list of complaints, then this is a sign to worry about.
-Also, check the number of years the company operates, you want ten years of solid record.
+Also, check the number of years the company has operated, you want ten years of solid record.
 Finally most important is to choose a firm with a commitment to keeping you informed.
 Keeping you informed now and in the future.
 If a salesperson gives you a short shift or hits you with a high sales pitch, then this is bad news.

-The LBMA (London Bullion Market Association) is the competent authority for the world bullion market, and it is overseen by the bank of England.
+The LBMA (London Bullion Market Association) is the competent authority for the world bullion market, and it is overseen by the Bank of England.
 It is imperative for the bullion to be produced by an LBMA-approved refinery.
-This way, the gold bullion coins or bars are meeting the standards set by the LBMA.
+This way, the gold bullion coins or bars meet the standards set by the LBMA.
 In a few words, you are getting what you’ve paid for.